aiken_design_patterns/linked_list

 ) -> Eval

 Append a new element at the very end of an unordered list.
-There is no validation for the new key to be greater than the anchor element’s.
+The anchor

 prepend_unordered(